 How enjoyable your job is can often depend on the people you work with.
 When you're in full-time employment, you often end up spending more time with your colleagues than your actual family.
 So a lack of connection with these people can really hurt your sense of social wellbeing.

-Taking the time to reinforce your team's social connection can do a lot to make them happier, even if it's just setting aside some time at the beginning of a meeting for a bit of a catch-up.
+Taking the time to reinforce your team's social connection can do a lot to make them happier, and improve employee morale, too.
+Even if it's just setting aside some time at the beginning of a meeting for a bit of a catch-up.
 Optional out-of-work activities can also provide a great opportunity to bond.

-It's not unusual to pull a bit of overtime every now and then, but overdoing it puts employees at risk of burnout.
-Some workplace cultures, especially in high-pressure areas like the legal sector, can be toxic in the sense that employees wear their job stress like a badge of honour.
+It's not unusual to pull a bit of overtime every now and then.
+But overdoing it puts employees at risk of burnout.
+Some workplace cultures, especially in high-pressure sectors, can be toxic in the sense that employees wear their job stress like a badge of honour.
 This makes it difficult for people to be honest about their wellbeing for fear of seeming weak or unreliable.

-Setting some kind of limitation is a way of protecting your more over-zealous staff from their own best intentions, whether that’s a limit on office hours, or a cap on the amount of overtime individual employees can work.
+CIPD stats show that, pre-pandemic, businesses lost an average of 30 days-worth of productivity per employee to the effects of presenteeism.
+Setting some kind of limitation is a way of protecting your more over-zealous staff from their own best intentions.
+That might take the form of a limit on office hours.
+Or you could try a cap on the amount of overtime individual employees can work.

 Job flexibility is becoming more popular, and more expected.
 And if 2020 has proven anything, it's that remote work in particular is very effective.
-And when your employees have adequate time for their personal lives, they're much more likely to be content in their work.
+When employees have adequate time for their own personal lives, they're much more likely to be content in their work.

 The "sink or swim" mentality works fine for ducks, less so for people.
 Unfortunately, however, sometimes people get promoted into management roles without getting much formal instruction.
-This leaves them with the unenviable task of cobbling together an approach to their new position based on how they were treated by their old line managers.
+This leaves them with the unenviable task of cobbling together their own approach to their new position.
+Usually, this ends up being based on how they were treated by their old line managers.

 We're not saying that nobody ever takes to managing people like the proverbial duck to water.
 Just that it's a bit of a gamble to assume that's what will happen.
-Implementing a management training program for your business means that anyone you up-skill into the position will gain a working knowledge of their responsibilities, as well as important skills like impartial conduct and conflict de-escalation and resolution.
+Implementing a management training program for your business means that anyone you up-skill into the position will gain a working knowledge of their responsibilities.
+That includes important skills like impartial conduct and conflict de-escalation and resolution.

-We thought we'd round off our advice on how to improve morale at work with our simplest point.
+We thought we'd round off our advice on improving employee morale at work with our simplest point.
 Just doing something to make your employee's day can make a world of difference.
-Taking them out for drinks, or giving them a little non-financial bonus like a gift card or some chocolates can be a great way to let your team know you appreciate them.
+Take them out for drinks, or give them a little non-financial bonus like a gift card or some chocolates.
+While not earth-shattering, it can be a nice little way to let your team know you appreciate them.